salomonelli/best-resume-ever/README.md

 ## Configuration and Contribution

 Please read [the guide](/docs/Docs.md) on how to configure page size, stylings and adding your own templates.
 Feel free to create your own templates or help in fixing issues.
-To find out how to add your own templates!